timenolthof/Pact-Test/frontend/README.md

 #### Installation / Development

-0. Install prerequisites
+Install prerequisites and then run the following commands from within the frontend directory:

-1. `npm install`
+  $ `npm install`
-1. `npm start`
+  $ `npm start`

-2. Open the frontend in a browser
+Next open a browser and browse to [http://localhost:8000](http://localhost:8000)

 #### Tests

-To run the frontend tests: `npm test`.
+To run the frontend tests and generate the Consumer Driven Contract:

+  $ `npm test`.

-This will also generate/update the Consumer Driven Contract in the `pacts` folder.
+This will generate/update the Consumer Driven Contract in the `pacts` folder.